pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google-cloud-platform.md

 by running `pachctl version` or creating a new repo.

 !!!
 Attention
-    If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.
+    If Authentication is activated (When you deploy with an enterprise key, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.

 ```shell
 pachctl version